strindberg/emacsj/README.md

 Isearch works with multiple carets.

-### Search/replace
+### Search/replace (query-replace)

-Search/replace asks for a text or regexp to search for, and then the replacement to be used.
+Search/replace (query-replace) asks for a text or regexp to search for, and then the replacement to be used.
 When replacement starts, each match found triggers a request for confirmation.

 There are two variants: